Perfume Review & Musings: Norell by Norell

 norell50.jpeg NORELL_W.JPG

-I concur, it is a wonderful fragrance.
-I find it nearly miraculous that one can still find it relatively easily, salvaged from the 1960's, and moreover at dirt cheap prices.
-While, for example, people have to engage in bidding wars over rare vintage bottles of Yardley Oh! de London from the same time period.
+I concur, it is silly to neglect Norell because it is truly a wonderful fragrance.
+What is equally wonderful is that you can still find it relatively easily, salvaged from the 1960's and moreover at dirt cheap prices since it went downmarket - a blessing and a curse at the same time all rolled into one opportunity.
+By contrast for instance, people have to engage in bidding wars over rare vintage bottles of Yardley Oh! de London from the same time period.

-It is a sophisticated perfume, with many olfactory facets to it.
+Norell is a sophisticated, multifaceted perfume.
 Depending on the angle at which you place yourself, it smells sweeter, drier, lighter, or darker.
-The sillage scent is somewhat distinct from the scent near your skin and both smell wonderful.
+The sillage or trail of the scent is somewhat distinct from the scent near your skin, and both smell, once again, wonderful.

 To me, the qualities of Norell are immediately apparent; it has cachet, presence, allure, character, and charm.
 The very start of the fragrance is somewhat bracing with galbanum offering some dry, slightly verdant sensations to the nose together with lemon, mandarin, and lavender notes.
 It mellows down very quickly to a warm, round and sensual floral heart composed of jasmine, hyacinth, iris, mimosa, and ylang-ylang.